dherrendoerfer/TOI_Firmware/README.md

 an ESP8266 module connected to the Serial1 port (I/O 18,19),  I/O pin
 10 and 11 for SoftwareSerial.
-To compile and build this, the Arduino 1.0.6 IDE (or higher version) is recommended (but no longer requred).
+To compile and build this, the Arduino 1.0.6 IDE (or higher version) is recommended (but no longer required).

 Usage:
 ------